ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_07-05-35-010000_cam.webp" description="A tranquil mood envelopes us as Baagii drives towards the darkening horizon.
 The car squeaks with each passing bump as we're thrown from side to side.
 In the twilight, an adolescent herds her family's sheep on motorcycle towards an out of sight ger." %}

 Thirty minutes later, after a journey that seemingly never ended, we made it to _White Lake_.
 This is the lake upon which Tsagaannuur village was formed.
 Anuka explained that no one swims, bathes, or washes their clothes in the lake out of respect for its purity.
 This respectful relationship with the lake allows Tsagaannuurians to drink its water and maintain a healthy ecosystem that teems with a famous "white fish", known throughout Mongolia for being tasty.
 Though Anuka noted that high winds are often blowing roadside trash into the lake.

-At the top of the final mountain pass we arrived at the gates of Tsagaannuur.
-Two men with parked motorcycles under a small gazebo and a bench were drinking and smoking.
-Anuka joked that this is the village's "Irish Pub".

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_07-38-21-330000_cam.webp" description="The entrance to Tsagaannuur.
 Anuka's father is the artist who created the metal reindeer statues." %}